Contact Information

 Biography

 Prior to the University of Illinois, Cervantes-Gómez held both predoctoral and postdoctoral positions at Harvard University and the Universidad Nacional Autónoma de México.
 Cervantes-Gómez's contributions to the disciplines have included recently serving on the editorial board of Women & Language, as co-chair of the Latin American Studies Association (LASA) Sexualities Studies Section, and holding leadership positions at the American Academy of Religion (AAR) and the American Comparative Literature Association (ACLA).
-She currently serves on the executive committee of The Mexican Forum of the Modern Languages Association (MLA).
+She currently serves on the executive committee of The Mexican LLC Forum of the Modern Languages Association (MLA).

 Research Interests